Prior-Informed Flow Matching for Graph Reconstruction: Experiments

 \paragraph{Large-scale graph reconstruction.} We additionally evaluate PIFM on \textsc{Cora}.
-Following~\cite{limnios2023sagess}, we use a subgraph-based training approach where each training example is constructed by sampling an edge-centered $k$-hop ego-subgraph (with a maximum node cap).
+Following~\cite{Limnios2023SaGess}, we use a subgraph-based training approach where each training example is constructed by sampling an edge-centered $k$-hop ego-subgraph (with a maximum node cap).
 Within the subgraph, we treat all other training edges as observed context and mask the centered edge as the supervision target.
-Then, PIFM is initialized using NCN~\citep{wangneural} as structural prior; experimental details are deferred to Appendix~\ref{app:cora_exp}.
-As shown in Table~\ref{tab:cora_main}, PIFM outperforms the structural prior on held-out edges, albeit by a narrower margin than observed in previous transductive datasets.
+Then, PIFM is initialized using NCN~\citep{wangneural} as structural prior and trained with the squared Frobenius distortion (MSE loss); experimental details are deferred to Appendix~\ref{app:cora_exp}.
+As shown in Table~\ref{tab:cora_main}, PIFM outperforms the structural prior on held-out edges, albeit by a narrower margin than observed in the previous inductive datasets.
 This suggests that because the initial prior already achieves high performance on Cora, the marginal utility of the additional flow is somewhat diminished in this specific context.